-Zillow is one of the most well-known real estate websites out there.
+Zillow is one of the most well-known real estate agent websites out there.
 For this reason, you should learn how to ask for real estate reviews on this site as well, and it should be your second priority behind Google.

 Zillow is essential because it ranks you based on how many local reviews you have in your city, how many recent sales you’ve had, and the current active listings you have.
 When people search for real estate agents in a specific area, Zillow will give them a list of agents.